RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-GUIDE.rst

 __global__ functions are often referred to as kernels, and calling one is termed launching the kernel.
 These functions require the caller to specify an "execution configuration" that includes the grid and block dimensions.
 The execution configuration can also include other information for the launch, such as the amount of additional shared memory to allocate and the stream where the kernel should execute.
 HIP introduces a standard C++ calling convention to pass the execution configuration to the kernel (this convention replaces the Cuda <<< >>> syntax).
 In HIP,

-   * Kernels launch with the "hipLaunchKernel" function
+   * Kernels launch with the "hipLaunchKernelGGL" function
-    * The first five parameters to hipLaunchKernel are the following:
+    * The first five parameters to hipLaunchKernelGGL are the following:
        *  symbol kernelName: the name of the kernel to launch.
 To support template kernels which contains "," use the HIP_KERNEL_NAME 		                      macro.
 The hipify tools insert this automatically.
        *  dim3 gridDim: 3D-grid dimensions specifying the number of blocks to launch.
        *  dim3 blockDim: 3D-block dimensions specifying the number of threads in each block.